-Dan and his son Spork will take visitors through their 84 acre farm, showing and explaining all that goes into raising healthy livestock.
-Visitors will see grass fed, grass finished cattle and pigs living in the woods.
+Dan and his son Spork will take visitors through their 84-acre farm, showing and explaining all that goes into raising healthy livestock.
+Visitors will see grass-fed, grass-finished cattle and pigs living in the woods.
 They will also see, weather permitting, honey bees in the apiary.
-The farm does not use commercial feed, chemical fertilizers, pesticides, fungicides, etc. They are what Dan calls "a hippie farm" which is short hand for a non-certified organic farm.
-Dan also feeds their livestock with produce collected from the farmers market and groceries- a practice that has kept countless tons of organic waste from going to the local landfill.
-Groups under 6 people will be driven around for their tour.
-Between 6-20 will be a walking tour.
+The farm does not use commercial feed, chemical fertilizers, pesticides, fungicides etc. They are what Dan calls "a hippie farm," which is shorthand for a non-certified organic farm.
+Dan also feeds their livestock with produce collected from the farmers' market and groceries--a practice that has kept countless tons of organic waste from going to the local landfill.
+Groups under six people will be driven around for their tour; between six-20 will be a walking tour.
 Visitors should plan to wear appropriate dress and shoes for the current weather and to be in a working farm.
-Tours take approximately 1.5 hours, including time to visit the on farm store where products from the farm, and 11 other local family farms are available.
+Tours take approximately 1.5 hours, including time to visit the on-farm store where products from the farm, and 11 other local family farms, are available.

-Prices start at $50 for up to 5 people.
+Prices start at $50 for up to five people.
 Additional per-person fees charged with a maximum recommended group size of 20.